onthebusiness/harelang.org/content/tutorials/introduction.md

       to format text for printing.

-      Functions may accept a list of parameters by placing them between the `()` tokens when declaring the function. "greet" accepts a "str" (string) parameter, which it names "user".
-Functions can also *return* values to the function which calls them, such as "askname", which returns a "str".
+      Functions may accept a list of parameters by placing them between the `()` tokens when declaring the function. "greet" accepts a `str` (string) parameter, which it names "user".
+Functions can also *return* values to the function which calls them, such as "askname", which returns a `str`.
       Our main function makes use of the return value by storing it in a *variable* and *passing* it to "greet".